-- a) Fill in the start and finish times, predecessor node, pred, in the table below.
-If a vertex has more than one neighbors you must visit them in increasing order, for example from node 1 you would visit the neighbors in order: 2,4,7.
-Half the points will be lost if you visit the neighbors in a different order.
-(You can write the predecessor under the vertex or anywhere else around it.) - b) Write the predecessor below each node. - c) Label the edges as one of these 3 categories: T (tree), B (backward), C/F.
+a) Fill in the start and finish times, predecessor node, pred, in the table below.
+Visit neighbors in increasing order, for example from node 1 you would visit the neighbors in order: 2,4,7.

+c) Label the edges as one of these 3 categories: T (tree), B (backward), C/F.